Sinam (2022 film): Production

 The film was tentatively titled as AV30.
 On 6 November 2019, the title of the film was announced to be Sinam.
 The shooting of the film was wrapped up on 2 March 2020.
 It was also announced that Pallak Lalwani would be playing the female lead opposite Arun Vijay.
-On 20 November 2019, the makers unveiled the first look poster of the film coinciding on the eve of Arun Vijay's 42th birthday.
+On 20 November 2019, the makers unveiled the first look poster of the film coinciding with the eve of Arun Vijay's 42nd birthday.
 On 14 August 2020, the makers also released the second look poster of the film.

 Music

 The film’s music is composed by Shabir.

 Release

 Theatrical

 The film was released theatrically worldwide on 16 September 2022.
 Earlier the makers had opted for direct release on OTT due to increase in COVID-19 cases, however Arun Vijay clarified that the film would release only in theatres.
 The trailer of the film was released on 31 August 2022.